-2.1.1.2 Above a level/threshold
+2.1.2 Above a level/threshold

 Defining objective 2.1 in Appendix A as a threshold would allow some flexibility in the evaluation.
 However, this could result in a less clear identification of MPs that meet the objectives, and instead focus the evaluation on identifying trade-offs between objectives.
 A threshold simply means that the spawning biomass may not drop below the threshold more than 50% of the time (i.e. in half of the simulations) but may remain above the threshold more often.
 This is similar to the biological sustainability objective 1.1.
-It would identify fishing intensities that would be too high to satisfy this objective, but allow for lower fishing intensities that would possibly meet other objectives.
+It would identify MPs with fishing intensities too high to satisfy this objective, but allow for lower fishing intensities that would possibly meet other objectives.

-2.1.1.3 A compromise: Above a target
+2.1.3 At or above a target